Indigenous Interlocking Architecture

 Downloadmcmichaeletal.2014terrapreta2 (2) (1) (pdf)

-The study “Failure of topologically interlocked structures — a Level-Set-DEM approach” strongly supports and enhances the plausibility of the Terracotta City hypothesis in several key ways:
+DownloadThe study “Failure of topologically interlocked structures — a Level-Set-DEM approach” strongly supports and enhances the plausibility of the Terracotta City hypothesis in several key ways:

 The study validates that topologically interlocked structures (TIS)—assemblies of interlocking blocks without mortar—are mechanically sound and capable of resisting failure through friction and geometry alone.
-This directly supports your hypothesis that ancient Amazonian structures could have relied on vitrified, interlocking terracotta modules that stayed intact for centuries without binders.
+This directly supports the hypothesis that ancient Amazonian structures could have relied on vitrified, interlocking terracotta modules that stayed intact for centuries without binders.

 The paper emphasizes that TIS structures are resistant to crack propagation, highly energy absorbent, and geometrically versatile—all desirable properties for floodplain construction in the Amazon.
 This makes the idea of modular, interlocked fired-clay structures plausible in a seismic, flood-prone environment.